wyleyr/hankel1867tr/03-I-Exposition.md

 expression in them.
-That this opposition between the transcendent and Actual numbers in its [mediation]{.origphrase title="Vermittelung"} through the formal numbers is not a fixed one, but rather [meandering]{.origphrase title="fliessender"}, will be shown clearly enough in the following.
+That this opposition between the transcendent and Actual numbers in its [mediation]{.origphrase title="Vermittelung"} through the formal numbers is not a fixed one, but rather fluid, will be shown clearly enough in the following.
 </p>
 </div>